 You should also consider the whole sound system you want.
 If you add stereo speakers to your system, the audio quality experience will be much more than you have.

-Even though Audiophiles sometimes criticize soundbars for their high-quality sound equipment, most users will be impressed with the audio quality experience they can offer.
+Even though Audiophiles sometimes criticize soundbars for their excellent sound equipment, most users will be impressed with the music quality experience they can offer.

 A Soundbar is a significant upgrade to the TV’s powered speakers.
 Soundbars can also be attractive options for home theaters.

-You will likely see a much higher-quality speaker set if you compare them side-by-side.
+If you compare them, you’ll probably find a better speaker set.
 A group of bookshelf speakers will be better than a Soundbar.

 They outperform Soundbars with comparable prices because the physical components of the bookshelf speakers aid in the natural emission audio signals.

-However, it is essential to choose the right option for you and your budget.
+But it’s important to choose the right choice for you and your budget.
 This is where enjoyment comes into play.

 To be considered good, a speaker must have an efficiency rating of at least 90dBs.
 This efficiency rating will give you the best sound quality and the lowest power consumption.